lukasotero/wallpaperCode/README.md

 ### Step 3: Create a branch

 - Once the repo has been cloned and you have it open in GitHub desktop it is time to create a new branch.
-- A branch is a way to keep your changes separate from the main part of the project called `Master`.
+- A branch is a way to keep your changes separate from the main part of the project called `master`.
 For example if things go wrong and you are not happy with your changes you can simply delete the branch and the main project won't be affected.

 ![Branch](readme-only/create-branch.jpg)